thewtex/thesis/plaque_strain/plaque_strain.rst

 0.23 and the 90\ :sup:`th` percentile is 0.41 in the posterior segment (Table B.1).
 There is little difference in the distribution of the strain metrics in this case with the possible exception of the total strain energy, which is more reserved in the anterior segment.
-This strain tensor ellipses allow easy comprehension of the magnitude, orientation, and distribution of th strain.
+These strain tensor ellipses allow easy comprehension of the magnitude, orientation, and distribution of the strain.
 The changing orientation of the ellipses explain the contours of low strain metric amplitude in |hypoechoic|\ c)-f); low strain metric amplitude occurs as transitions in the orientation of deformation.
 Displacements illustrated in |hypoechoic|\ a) are large and predominantly lateral, which underscores the need for good lateral